liamwalsh1980/Milestone-Project-4/README.md

 #### Site Owner Goals

 - ‘Admin’ username and password login
-- Access to 'Product Management’ i.e. orders
+- Access to 'Add Product' i.e. orders
 - Access to 'Admin Panel' i.e. bookings
 - Add a new product
 - Edit a current product